 I ran my first marathon in April of 2005.
 When I began my marathon journey I believed it would be a fair bet to say one marathon would be enough.
 17 years later with 23 finishes I’ve run four, sub-four-hour marathons.
 I’ve read that less than 1% of the population have completed a full marathon.
 That got me to wonder what percentage have run a sub-four?
 It took me eight years to reach this milestone, running 3:56:57 in 2013 at the Niagara Falls International Marathon.

-What I’ve learned running five sub-four-hour marathons.
+What I’ve learned running seven sub-four-hour marathons.

 Niagara Falls Marathon, 2013 – 3:56:57

 Myrtle Beach Marathon, 2017 – 3:53:47